The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 We will look at your case individually to find a solution.
 Please call us or send us an email using the contact form (at the bottom of the page).

-My parents / parent are strongly affected by the current situation.
+My parents / parent are/is strongly affected by the current situation.
 They currently have no income or their income has significantly decreased.
 Does this change my entitlement to BAföG?

 If you have previously not received BAföG due to your parents' income, you can file an application for the summer semester and explain the current income situation of your parents.
 The BAföG office will check whether there is a claim.